 Finally, keep in mind that in the event of an adverse drug-supplement interaction, the culprit is usually the drug, as it is far more pharmacologically active than the supplement.
-When patients at Whitaker Wellness experience any incompatibility between drug and supplement, we generally discontinue the drug and stick with the supplement.
+When patients at Whitaker Wellness experience any interaction between drug and supplement, we generally discontinue the drug and stick with the supplement.
 It’s usually just as effective and immeasurably safer.

 More Dr. Whitaker Advice on Nutritional Support